TrainingTWC/Prism/HR_CONNECT_UPDATE_LOG.md

 - [ ] Bulk export functionality
 - [ ] Custom date range filtering
 - [ ] Advanced analytics dashboard
+- [ ] Actual vs covered AM wise
+- [ ]

+If we can correlate Attrition with the Pulse Connect scores - specifically to understand whether stores with higher attrition show lower pulse scores.
+This correlation should be visible at both the store level and the Area Manager level.

 ---